 However, during your walk, don’t miss the mural at the Roslyn Theatre.
 The Roslyn Theatre is located in a historic 1890s clapboard building that once served as the town mortuary.
 It was converted into a movie theatre in the late 1970s and now shows films.
 The building is hard to miss on the Roslyn Yard.
 One side of the building is decorated by a huge mural depicting Marlon Brando in his iconic role in “The Wild Ones.”

-However, there are small inns and bed-and-breakfasts and rooms for rent in the charming Roslyn area.
-So, check Airbnb options.
+However, there are small inns and bed-and-breakfasts, and rooms for rent in the charming Roslyn area.

-For a world-class resort experience you have a luxury hotel in the area.
+For a world-class resort experience, you have a luxury hotel in the area.
 It is The Lodge at Suncadia Resort in Cle Elum.
-It offers a bar, shared lounge, garden, and free WiFi, 24-hour front desk, a restaurant, a water park and an outdoor pool.
-The resort features an indoor pool, fitness center, evening entertainment and room service.
+It offers a bar, shared lounge, garden, and free WiFi, a 24-hour front desk, a restaurant, a water park, and an outdoor pool.
+The resort features an indoor pool, fitness center, evening entertainment, and room service.
 You can check prices here.

-Cle Elum and Cle Elum Lake area offers lot’s of hiking trails as well.
+Cle Elum and Cle Elum Lake area offer lots of hiking trails as well.